Buck Farmer: Minor Leagues

-Farmer was drafted by the Detroit Tigers in the fifth round of the 2013 Major League Baseball Draft and signed a minor league contract.
+Farmer was drafted by the Detroit Tigers in the fifth round, with the 156th overall selection, of the 2013 Major League Baseball draft and signed.

-Farmer began the 2014 season with the Class A West Michigan Whitecaps, where he made 18 starts, before being promoted to the Double-A Erie SeaWolves, where he started two games.
-Between Class A and Double-A, Farmer was 11–5, with a 2.65 ERA, allowing 101 hits over 1152/3 innings with 127 strikeouts and 28 walks.
+Farmer began the 2014 season with the Single-A West Michigan Whitecaps, where he made 18 starts, before being promoted to the Double-A Erie SeaWolves, where he started two games.
+Between Single-A and Double-A, Farmer was 11–5, with a 2.65 ERA, allowing 101 hits over 1152/3 innings with 127 strikeouts and 28 walks.
 After the season, Farmer was honored as Midwest League Pitcher of the Year.